b1luu/b1luu/README.md

 Backend engineer, Math-CS @ UCSD (June 2026).
-I build event-driven systems on AWS for small-business operations.
+I build event-driven systems on AWS for small-business operations and more.

 ### Core